 - Distributes applications as Snap is a native packaging system.

 - Key-based authentication ensures the exact application run.

 TinyOS is a component-based open-source operating system.
-The core language of TinyOS is nesC which is a dialect of C language.
+The core language of TinyOS is nesC which is a dialect of the C language.
 TinyOS is popular among developers for its memory optimization characteristics.
 A component of TinyOS neutralizes some abstractions of IoT systems, for example, sensing, packet communication, routing, etc. The developer group of this IoT Operating System is TinyOS Alliance.